MitchWijt/typeBuddy/README.md

 2. Open your terminal and run:
 - `type_buddy start`

-Have fun improving your typing skills :)
+3. Have fun improving your typing skills :)

+## Download Binary
+if you do not want to compile the binary with cargo you can also download the binary itself for Intel chip MacOS and x86_64 Linux systems

+Head over to the latest GitHub release and download the artifact.

 ## Additional settings
 If you want to start saving your stats and being able to plot them in a graph, your will need to